alpersonalwebsite/react/00_2_intro_JS-patterns.md

 [1, 2, 3, 5]
 ```

-The method `push()()` is a `curried function` (*a function that takes multiple arguments one at the time: btw, we will see this topic in depth*).
+The method `push()()` is a `curried function` (*a function that takes multiple arguments one at a time: btw, we will see this topic in depth*).
 First, we are passing the element that we want to append in our new array; second, the original array.

 Here's the important part.
-In our example, `push()` is a function defined in the `global scope` while `[].push` a method of the Array data type.
+In our example, `push()` is a function defined in the `global scope` while `[].push` is a method of the Array data type.

 Try...
 ```javascript